dan-reznik/Ramanujan-Sato/README.md

     ## [4]  5.238529448733281520312260003831002306e-32
     ## [5] -3.009265538105056020399965535288948935e-36

-Mind-blowing convergence of π digits\! 😄
+Mind-blowing convergence of π digits through the Ramanujan-Sato series\!
+😄

 -----